roderickmackenzie/matlab_robot_buggy/WS3/ws3.md

 b=3;
 ~~~~

 from your function.
-At the top of your function define the counter r=0.0, in the loop add the line
+At the top of your function (but still in your function) define the counter r=0.0.
+Within the nested loop add the line of code

 ~~~~
 r=r+int32(a(x,y,1));
 ~~~~

+>What is this line of code doing?
+Write your answer as a comment in your script.

-By writing int32 before the a, we are just telling MATLAB/Octave to use an int32 type variable to store the sum of all the red pixels.
-An int32, is a special type of variable which can store very big numbers, we are using this as we expect the value of r to get very big.
-The technical term for this is type casting.
-Now add corresponding lies for the blue, and green colors, just as we did for the red color.
-After your loop add the commands:
+By writing *int32* before the a, we are just telling MATLAB/Octave to use an *int32* type variable to store the sum of all the red pixels.
+An *int32*, is a special type of variable which can store very big numbers, we are using this as we expect the value of *r* to get very big.
+The technical term for this is *type casting*.
+Now add corresponding lines for the blue, and green colors, just as we did for the red color.
+After your nested loops add the commands:

 ~~~~
 r